rabumaabraham/Chrome-AI-Assistant/README.md

 ---

-**Transform your browsing experience with AI-powered content analysis.
-Install Chrome AI Assistant today and never miss important information on any webpage!**
+**Transform your browsing experience with AI-powered content analysis!**